 Once we’ve understood how voice and video software work, it’s a good time to dive deeper into their main differences, which you should consider when choosing a communication method.

-One of the core differences between video chat and voice calling is that the former requires more preparation.
+One of the core differences between video conferencing and voice calling is that the former requires more preparation.
 Unlike voice calls, video meetings can be stressful if you don’t prepare in advance.

 Let’s imagine this scenario: